oddbird/oddsite/content/2013/05/03/susy-next-alpha-2.rst

 ------------------

 In Susy 2.0,
-an entire grid can be set in one argument:
+you still can set individual settings, but you can also contain an entire grid in a single argument.
+That allows us to change grids easily:

 .. code:: scss

+  $container: 80%;
+  $columns: 12;
+  $gutters: 1/4;
+  $gutter-placement: before;

+  // or:

   @include set-grid(80% 12 1/4 before);

-Let's disect that.
+Let's dissect that.

 - A grid starts with an optional container-width, similar to the Susy 1.0 ``$container-width`` setting —